Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 Loft bombing is utilized to deliver multiple bombs with minimum exposure to ground fire and no target flyover.
-As the name entails, the aircraft transitions from a low altitude to a higher one in a pullup, thus lofting the released munitions at a pre-calculated point that reaches the target.
+As the name entails, the aircraft transitions from a low altitude to a higher one in a pull-up, thus lofting the released munitions at a pre-calculated point that reaches the target.

 Planning for a loft attack requires a known target location, so that distances for the IP and respective bomb ranges can be calculated.
-The ballistics tables are references to determine delivery pattern and pullup-to-target range.
-With this information, the number of bombs can be decided, which determines the spread, and knowing the pullup to target range- the pullup point distance to the IP can be chosen.
-As the path from IP to pullup is flown at a constant speed, this can then be used to determined time from said distance for Pullup Timer entry.
+The ballistics tables are references to determine delivery pattern and pull-up-to-target range.
+With this information, the number of bombs can be decided, which determines the spread, and knowing the pull-up to target range- the pull-up point distance to the IP can be chosen.
+As the path from IP to pull-up is flown at a constant speed, this can then be used to determined time from said distance for pull-up Timer entry.
 And with the ballistic table reference for the LOW angle, the profile is set.

 Upon entry to the target area, the pilot flies the intended course to the IP, and once over, presses and holds the bomb release button to initiate the run.
-Flying direct or crabbed to the pullup point, the pilot maintains the bomb release button in the down position, and holds it until the desired munitions have released.
+Flying direct or crabbed to the pull-up point, the pilot maintains the bomb release button in the down position, and holds it until the desired munitions have released.

-In LOFT mode, the ARBCS programs for a 4.0 G pullup schedule, and will automatically release the selected munitions once the bombing run is initiated, timer runout has occurred, and pre-set LOW pitch (gyro) angle is achieved.
+In LOFT mode, the ARBCS programs for a 4.0 G pull-up schedule, and will automatically release the selected munitions once the bombing run is initiated, timer runout has occurred, and pre-set LOW pitch (gyro) angle is achieved.
 At the initiation of the bomb run, upon pressing the bomb button, the ARBCS